NikosKaloritis/Journey-Overview/README.md

 # My Journey

 Hello!
-I am Nikos and this is part of my journey and i have a B.Sc in Computer Science.
-I believe to be language agnostic with more knowledge in the set of low level languages.
+I am Nikos and this is part of my journey and i have a B.Sc in Computer Science.I believe to be language agnostic with more knowledge in the set of low level languages.
 I have a great interest in computer graphics, math, both pure and applied, low level technologies always actively discovering new skills.